lambdaclass/concrete/docs/PHASE4_COMPILER_LEDGER_AUDIT.md

    - **#11 — complete the 4 missing rich-diagnostic fixtures + assert them in
      `check_rich_diagnostics.sh`.** Concrete, bounded, locks a user-facing contract that currently can bitrot.
 Best "one item" pick.
-   - **#44 docs-drift gate** — meta-leverage: would mechanically catch the ROADMAP↔code
+   - **#44 docs-drift gate** — DONE 2026-06-17 (`scripts/tests/check_docs_drift.sh`,
-     staleness this audit (and the Phase 3 one) had to fix by hand.
-Higher ceiling, fuzzier scope.
+     Makefile + CI).
+Robust grep-pinned core: present-tense docs (CLAIMS_TODAY, KNOWN_HOLES, the phase audits, CHANGELOG) may reference only real gates / modules / doc-links / stdlib files, and only real `--report` kinds.
+The ambitious Status:/Verified: + stale-prose-marker + command-honesty parts were deferred as not mechanically robust (false-positive generators — "concrete" is an adjective; a roadmap proposes future commands); the phase audits keep the semantic side.
    - **#29 schema-version rejection gate** — cheap future-proofing against silent artifact misread; low urgency (no current misread).
    Everything else (#18–#45) is genuinely workload-gateable — do not build speculatively